 The solution?
 The Coleman Grill Top Coffee Maker!
-You can place on your propane stovetop inside your pop up camper or on your propane camp stove outside your pop up tent trailer.
-It percolates and makes a full pot of coffee and it works just like you electric coffee maker at home.
+You can place it on your propane stovetop inside your pop up camper or on your propane camp stove outside your pop up tent trailer.
+It percolates and makes a full pot of coffee and it works just like your electric coffee maker at home.

 3. Pop Up Camper Cover

 Any responsible trailer owner is going to want to protect their investment.
 That way, they can get years of weekend adventures out of their pride and joy.
-There’s one way to do this that’s seriously simple, and it’s by way of camper cover.
+There’s one way to do this that’s seriously simple, and it’s by way of a camper cover.

-Be sure to find a Pop Up Camper Cover that fits your camper snug.
+Be sure to find a Pop Up Camper Cover that fits your camper snugly.
 This will keep it from getting scratched and minimize wear and tear.
 During storage and travel alike, a cover will protect your pop up camper from the harsh elements.

 4. Trailer Tongue Jack Wheel Dock